-- The claim has, in the primary diagnosis field, an episode-specific trigger diagnosis code in the input field Header Diagnosis Code and does not have transfer discharge status in the input field Patient Discharge Status.
-The configuration file lists the episode-specific trigger diagnosis codes under "Trigger Diagnosis" and the transfer discharge status codes under "Hospitalization - Transfer". - The claim has an episode-specific contingent trigger diagnosis code in the primary diagnosis field, as well as an episode-specific trigger diagnosis code in any of the secondary diagnosis fields and does not have transfer discharge status in the input field Patient Discharge Status.
-The configuration file lists the contingent trigger diagnosis codes under "Contingent Trigger Diagnosis", the trigger diagnosis codes under "Trigger Diagnosis", and the transfer discharge status codes under "Hospitalization - Transfer".
+- The claim has, in the primary diagnosis field, an episode-specific trigger diagnosis code in the input field Header Diagnosis Code.
+The configuration file lists the episode-specific trigger diagnosis codes under "Trigger Diagnosis". - The claim has an episode-specific contingent trigger diagnosis code in the primary diagnosis field, as well as an episode-specific trigger diagnosis code in any of the non-primary diagnosis fields.
+The configuration file lists the contingent trigger diagnosis codes under "Contingent Trigger Diagnosis" and the trigger diagnosis codes under "Trigger Diagnosis".